-The video Responding to Ethanol Related Incidents shows that the most effective tool or resource for keeping an ethanol fire under control is the use of alcohol resistant foam, more commonly known as AR-AFFF.

-As ethanol is a polar solvent, this foam contains a special polymer that creates a barrier between the foam and the ethanol-blended fuel.

-When properly proportioned and applied to an ethanol-blended fuel spill or fire, AR-AFFF finished foam forms a cohesive blanket.
-This blanket will extinguish the fire or suppress vapors of a spill, prevent reignition, provide post-fire security to emergency response personnel, and ultimately lead to a successful conclusion of the incident.

-Another noticeable difference of ethanol-blended fuels under fire conditions is that when foam or water has been flowed on the burning product, the gasoline will tend to burn off first, eventually leaving the less volatile ethanol/water solution, which may have reduced visible flame or smoke production.
+The video Responding to Ethanol Related Incidents, shows that the most effective route for keeping an ethanol fire under control is the use of alcohol resistant foam, more commonly known as AR-AFFF.
+As ethanol is a polar solvent, this foam contains a special polymer which creates a barrier between the foam and fuel which forms a cohesive blanket to extinguish the fire.
+This foam blanket not only helps manage the fire, it will also keep other spills from catching, prevents any re-ignition and can provide post fire security.
+Because the AR foam is universally suitable for use on both ethanol and non-ethanol blended fires, the best practice is for emergency responders to keep an AR foam readily available for these incidents.
+Another noticeable difference of ethanol-blended fuels under fire conditions is that when foam or water has been flowed on the burning product, the gasoline will tend to burn off first, eventually leaving the less volatile ethanol/ water solution which may have reduced visible flame or smoke.
+(Source: EERC, 2007)

-Because AR-AFFF foam is universally suitable for use on both ethanol, ethanol-blended and straight hydrocarbon fires, the best practice is for emergency responders to keep an appropriate amount of AR-AFFF foam concentrate readily available for these incidents.